-Key West Florida: More Florida women, under 50 years old, are being diagnosed with invasive breast cancer each year.
-In 1984 only 53 out of 100,000 younger women in the state were diagnosed; by 2008 that number had jumped to 74 out of 100,000; a 1.7 percent annual increase, according to the Florida Statewide Cancer Registry.
+More and more Florida women, under 50 years old, are being diagnosed with invasive breast cancer each year.
+In 1984 only 53 out of 100,000 younger women in the state were diagnosed; by 2008 that number had jumped to 74 out of 100,000; a 1.7 percent annual increase in breast cancer in the state’s younger women, according to the Florida Statewide Cancer Registry.

-Florida women are not alone.
-In 2007, 83 out of 100,000 Massachusetts women under 50 were diagnosed with the invasive disease, while in Colorado that year, the number was 70/100,000.
+Sadly, Florida’s younger women are not alone.
+In 2007, 83 out of 100,000 Massachusetts women under 50 were diagnosed with invasive breast cancer, while in Colorado that year, the number was 70/100,000.
 Since the mid 80’s, younger women under 50 in all three states have faced annual increases of 0.9 to 2.3 percent.

-In contrast, British women under 50 are at 1970 U.S.levels with only 42/100,000 women under 50 being diagnosed with invasive breast cancer in 2010.
+In contrast, British women under 50 years of age, experience significantly less invasive breast cancer, with 42/100,000 women under 50 being diagnosed with invasive breast cancer in 2010.
 Why this great disparity between the two countries?

-“Given our for- profit sick care system, U.S. women are currently the only group with the self -interest and the ability to stop most breast cancer before it starts.” said Wadia-Ells.
+“Given our for- profit sick care system, U.S. women are currently the only group with the self -interest and the ability to keep most breast cancer out of our own bodies.” said Wadia-Ells.